 Another unmissable destination is Punta del Este, an exclusive beach resort that boasts a breathtaking coastline on the Atlantic Ocean.
 A quieter alternative to Punta del Este is Jose Ignacio – a former fisherman’s village turned idyllic beach getaway.
 Salto, Uruguay’s second city is also well worth a visit, with its leafy walks, picturesque plazas, and laid-back vibes.

-Chile ranks just a couple of places below Uruguay in the 2022 Global Peace Index at 55th and is South America’s second safest country.
+Chile ranks just a couple of places below Uruguay in the 2023 Global Peace Index at 58th and is South America’s third safest country, having dropped three places since 2022 and finding itself replaced by Argentina at number two.
 It is another place that has experienced a travel boom over the past few years, particularly now that the protests that gripped this country from 2019 through the start of 2020 have calmed down.

 How to stay safe traveling in Chile